Kommunicate-io/Kommunicate-Web-SDK/docs/docs/bot-configration.md

 * [Microsoft Bot Framework](https://dev.botframework.com/) (coming soon)

-Once you have Integrated the bot you can [let it handle all the incoming conversations](bot-configration#assign-all-the-new-conversations-to-the-bot-by-default).
+Once you have integrated the bot you can [let it handle all the incoming conversations](bot-configration#assign-all-the-new-conversations-to-the-bot-by-default).
 You can design your bot to collect the required detail and handoff the [conversation to a human agent](bot-configration#handoff-the-conversation-to-human-if-bot-is-not-able-to-answer) if its not able to answer.

 ## Assign all the new conversations to the bot by default